 - Corps de ballet

-Different forms of Ballet share many commonalities.
+Different Ballet styles share many commonalities.
 All of them focus on distinct parts of the art, but most modern ballet dances are based on traditional French ballet.

 Are you interested in taking ballet for teens?
 Central Pennsylvania Youth Ballet has been trusted to offer ballet training for 66 years and counting.
 Credible and professional, we offer the finest ballet lessons for the youth, scholarships, and a wide array of opportunities.
 Contact us today and begin your child’s ballet journey!